2 Bedroom Home in Council Bluffs - $84,900

-Are you looking for some cheap and easy living?
+Monte Wilson, M: 712-435-9347, montewilson@hotmail.com, https://www.kw.com - Are you looking for some cheap and easy living?
 Well, look no further!
 This cute and unique ranch home sits on a corner lot near downtown Council Bluffs.
 It features all new mechanicals, windows, carpet, paint, and yes even the kitchen sink!
 This home would make a great investment property (maybe use as a rental), first time home buyer, bachelors' pad, or someone looking to downsize- the possibilities are endless!
 All the essential features are located on the main floor, including laundry hook ups!
-With the high efficiency improvements, low taxes, and manageable size, you're sure to save some money with this buy!
-Showings start 2/26/22 at 12 (noon).
+With the high efficiency improvements, low taxes, and manageable size, you're sure to save some money with this buy- with an Est. payment: $474/month!

 2 Bedroom Home in Council Bluffs - $84,900